 Unfortunately, sometimes it’s necessary to take whatever job you can get.
 Bills need to be paid, and recent studies show that those who are unemployed long term have exponentially lower chances of getting jobs, even below those without the required skills.

 So if you’re forced to take a job, any job, here are some things you can do to keep it from holding you back:

 - Keep looking for jobs.
 You know how when you’re unemployed, you’re supposed to treat your job search as a full time job?
 If you’re employed outside your career path, you should treat it as a part-time job.

 - Keep honing skills you’ll need for your future employment.

 - Tailor your current employment to your needs as much as possible.
 Ask your employer if there are any current needs that fall within your skillset.

 - Continue to make connections in the industry you want to break into.

 Above all, it’s important to keep focused on your overall objectives and not let the short term distract you from your long term goals.
-What are strategies you’ve used to motivate yourself to pursue new employment even when your income is sufficient for the moment?
+What are the strategies you’ve used to motivate yourself to pursue new employment even when your income is sufficient for the moment?
 Share in the comments!

-Article written by Arlene Chandler
+The article was written by Arlene Chandler